aNnAm2606/Game-Development---Assignment-1/README.md

 Save the state of the game when player passes the flag.
-When player passes the first time the is an animation, and sound.
+When player passes the first time there is an animation, and sound.

 Enemies: